iluwatar/java-design-patterns/observer/README.md

     // The hobbits are shivering in the cold weather. weather.timePasses();
     // The weather changed to sunny.
-    //The sun hurts the orcs' eyes.
+    // The sun hurts the orcs' eyes.
     // The happy hobbits bade in the warm sun.
 ```